aleron75/redlog/README.md

     redlog log 2018-03-14 0900-1130 1234 d "Fixed nasty bug"

-If the activity is not allowed in the project the given issue belongs to, an error message like the following will be shown:
+If the activity is not allowed in the issue's project, an error message like the following will be shown:

-    Activity 'a' not allowed in Project 'team-2' (id: 325)
+    Activity 'Event' (evt) not allowed in Project 'bitbull-internal' (id: 141)

 Unfortunately the APIs of the version of Redmine I'm using doesn't provide the activities allowed in a project.

-If you configure a `REDMINE_SESSION` in `.env` (taken from the `_redmine_session` cookie from a browser in which you are authenticated), redlog tries to get that list via HTTP call.
+Thus, configure a `REDMINE_SESSION` in `.env` (taken from the `_redmine_session` cookie from a browser in which you are authenticated), so that redlog gets that list via HTTP call.

-If this doesn't work, it falls back to a list of allowed activities for given project configured in the `config.yml` file.

 ## Contributing
 Contributions are very welcome; refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for further details.